Using Subtitle Edit to create amazing audio to text SRT transcripts

 Subtitle Edit is a free and open source tool that does a WHOLE lot of things, but the key piece it is doing for me in my workflow is transcribing audio to text so that I can get SRT transcripts with very little editing required.
 The accuracy on this has been amazing in the edits I have done so far.
 100% accuracy, no edits required by me after the tool runs on my edited video.

-Here are the steps I use in Subtitle Edit that have worked so well so far.
+Here are the steps I use in Subtitle Edit 4.0 that have worked well for me.

 1. Generate an MP4 file of my edited video, fully finished and ready for transcription.